apple/cups/README.md

 PRINTING FILES
 --------------

-CUPS provides both the System V `lp` and Berkeley `lpr` commands for printing:
+CUPS provides both the System V `lp` and Berkeley LPR commands for printing:

     lp filename
-    lpr filename
+    LPR filename

 Both the `lp` and `lpr` commands support printing options for the driver:

     lp -o media=A4 -o resolution=600dpi filename
-    lpr -o media=A4 -o resolution=600dpi filename
+    LPR -o media=A4 -o resolution=600dpi filename

 CUPS recognizes many types of images files as well as PDF, PostScript, and text files, so you can print those files directly rather than through an application.

-If you have an application that generates output specifically for your printer then you need to use the `-oraw` or `-l` options:
+If you have an application that generates output specifically for your printer then you need to use the `-raw` or `-l` options:

     lp -o raw filename
-    lpr -l filename
+    LPR -l filename

 This will prevent the filters from misinterpreting your print file.